 Under the Health and Safety at Work Act 1974 employers have a duty of care towards all employees working on their premises – this includes agency workers.

 If a loved one has been seriously injured while working for the local authority and they’re unable to claim for themselves as a result, you can make a claim on their behalf.
 In these cases, no win no fee is available in the exactly the same way as if they could make a claim themselves.

-Our solicitors can talk you through the process of claiming on their behalf though do note that, in some cases, we may need the injured person’s consent to start the process.
+An injury solicitor can talk you through the process of claiming on their behalf – though do note that, in some cases, they may need the injured person’s consent to start the process.

-The best way to get advice on this situation is to give us a call – our calls are free and you have no obligation to start a claim.
-Our number is 0800 234 6438.
+The best way to get advice on this situation is to give a trained legal adviser a call – all calls are free and you have no obligation to start a claim.
+The number is 0800 234 6438.